programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 available online and linked to other databases, hence the term "Linked Open Data".
-Major art collections including the [British Museum][bm], [Europeana], the [Smithsonian American Art Museum][saam], and the [Paul Mellon Center for British Art][mellon] have published their collections data as LOD, and they have been joined by the [Getty Vocabulary Program][getty].
+Major art collections including the [British Museum][bm], [Europeana], the [Smithsonian American Art Museum][saam], and the [Paul Mellon Center for British Art][mellon] have published their collections data as LOD.
+The [Getty Vocabulary Program][getty], has also released their series of authoritative databases on geographic place names, terms for describing art and architecture, and variant spellings of artist names, as LOD.

 [getty]: http://vocab.getty.edu